NOTE: Analysis is mixed in with the relation of

 Who is this Red?
 We had just seen at Sonny Jim with his book, The Secret of the Old Mill, where money was counterfeited.
 Now we have this scene seemingly in connection with a mill, all those logs on the water, and this matter of the peculiar, magical, silver dime.

-The only thing we really have on Red is that the color red is associated with the Red Room, that earlier we were shown the traffic light changing from green to red, that he's seen The King and I and that he's trafficking Sparkle, a very dangerous mind-bending and physically destructive drug that might be the "Chinese synthetic" drug that Frank Truman had spoken about.
+The only thing we really have on Red is that the color red is associated with the Red Room, that earlier we were shown the traffic light changing from green to red, that he's seen The King and I and that he's trafficking Sparkle, a very dangerous mind-bending and physically destructive drug that might be the "Chinese designer" drug that Frank Truman had spoken about.
+A fake drug.
+Just as Dougie was a manufactured person.

 (1) We hear a train as we go to the New Fat Trout Trailer Park.
 The old Fat Trout Trailer Park had been in Deer Meadow, Washington, and was where Teresa Banks was living when she was killed.
 With the scene of Red, we have just just been reminded of the Chalfonts, the elder woman and her grandson, who lived at the park, taking the place of other Chalfonts who had lived there.
-So just as Jade gives two rides to Dougie, and other periodic instances on "two", there had been two Chalfonts at the trailer park.
 Chester Desmond had disappeared when he had found, at the park, under the Chalfont trailer, a man-made hill of earth upon which the green owl ring was perched.

 (2) Carl Rodd (Harry Dean Stanton) approaches a van, saying to the driver, "Morning, Bill."
 In the background we see a man running toward them, yelling, "Hey, Carl!
 Can I get a ride with you into town?
 I gotta pick up Linda's mail at the P.O."
 Carl says, "Sure, Mickey" and climbs into the van, followed by Carl.
 (3) Bill climbs in the driver's seat and starts up.